 One thing that has never been perfect about me is having a neat house.
-But that's probably because I am usually too busy with other things :-).
+But that's probably because I had chronic illness, and I'm passionate about life and so many things.
 I am thinking about starting a Messy Mom's Club at our church.
-If you clean before having friends over –you are kicked out :-).
+If you clean before having friends over, you are kicked out :-).

-Oh…and the funny car up there?
-The car is part of our life too.
-The mascots from our favorite local ice hockey team drive around in it before each home game.
+The car up top is part of our life too.
+The mascots from our favorite local ice hockey team drove around in it before each home game.
 See why we're so happy to be sitting in it?
-We got to go on a “backstage tour” of sorts of the hockey rink and this was part of the “tour”.

 According to my son, life without hockey would be--well--pretty rough.